p410n3/YDL-UI/README.md

 # YDL-UI

+# WARNING: Due to my recent studies regarding XSS, I have a suspicion that this is vulnerable!
+It only regards logged in Users but still, that is not to be dismissed.
+I am not 100% sure and hove no free time right now to check thid.
+Be careful!

 Minimalistic, portable and selfhosted Interface for the famous [youtube-dl](https://rg3.github.io/youtube-dl/) CLI tool.

 ### IF YOU WANT SOMETHING ADDED, WRITE IT DOWN HERE: [Tasklist](https://github.com/p410n3/YDL-UI/issues/12)